 - Cultural sites, such as cultural centres

-- Arenas and sports facilities, such as the Complexe sportif Claude-Robillard
+- Some sports facilities, such as the Complexe sportif Claude-Robillard

 - Parc La Fontaine parking lot